Hannah-Sten/PP2LAL2PP/docs/Language Specification.md

 ## Local variables (`var`)

 Local variables have their values stored on the stack and are only usable in their local scope.
 Meaning that as soon as the block of code ends where the local variable is declared, the variable cannot be used anymore.
 Local variables can only be declared in a scope other than the outermost scope and are declared as follows: `var <varName> = <value>`, analogous to global variables.
-Variables can't have the same name as reserved keywords.
+Variables cannot have the same name as reserved keywords, neither can they have the same name as any global variable.

 ## Blocks